Stronger, healthier communities

 Greggs Breakfast Clubs

-We’ve been providing a free breakfast to children who need it for more than two decades.
+We’ve been providing a free breakfast to children who need it for 25 years.

 We know that hungry children find it harder to concentrate and learn so we want to make sure as many as possible are getting a good start.
-By the end of 2023, we had 896 Breakfast Clubs up and running across the country, between them serving wholesome, free breakfasts to more than 62,000 children every school day.
-By the end of 2025, we hope to have 1,000 clubs open.
+In 2024, we reached 1,000 Breakfast Clubs, serving wholesome, free breakfasts to more than 75,000 children every school day.
+It was our goal to have 1,000 clubs open by the end of 2025 and we're delighted to have reached this milestone early.

 Each school is provided with fresh bread from their nearest Greggs shop and a grant to support running costs and breakfast food to suit the pupils.
 All schools within the Breakfast Club network also have access to hardship funding.